Guide to Kiwi workplaces

 For more information about the stages of the settlement curve, and some tips and suggestions about making a smooth transition to life in New Zealand, check our 'tips for settling in' section.

-Your employer should be aware that many newcomers have partners and families and will need time to organise the nuts and bolts of their new life in New Zealand when they arrive.
+Your employer should be aware that many newcomers have partners and families and will need time to organise the essentials for their new life in New Zealand when they arrive.
 Discuss this with them before starting your new job.

 The Workplace Settlement model